any-docs/css/content/reference/values/anchor-size/index.md

 The parameters are:

 #### `<anchor-name>` <Badge type="info" text="Optional" />
-  - The {{cssxref("anchor-name")}} property value of an anchor element you want to set the element's size, position, or margins relative to.
+  - The `anchor-name` property value of an anchor element you want to set the element's size, position, or margins relative to.
 This is a `<dashed-ident>` value.
 If omitted, the element's default anchor is used.

     > [!NOTE]
     > Specifying an `<anchor-name>` inside an `anchor-size()` function neither associates nor tethers an element to an anchor; it only defines which anchor the element's property values should be set relative to.